lepartip/vote/README.md

 une idee de    une suggestion de    un support de    qui optimise ou est mobile

-n Ux  comptes
+Ux  comptes

 threads
-if an idea
 an idea
+an idea
 a suggestion
 an support official
-credirts credits
+credits

-log in
 ideas
 check the ideas you follow
 and the ideas that